jmaldon1/Simple-Blockchain-Cpp/README.md

 # Simple-Blockchain-C

-This is a simple blockchain that is written in C and wrapped in Python
+This is a simple blockchain that is written in C++ and wrapped in Python

 ## Installation
-Create the wrapper for the C code:
+Create the wrapper for the C++ code:
 ```

 swig -c++ -python blockchain.i